 2.3 RDO Technical details

 ALICE ITS Upgrade Readout Unit (assembled motherboard only).
 This is the main component of the new readout system for the ALICE ITS Upgrade.
 It is a radiation tolerant electronic board, which provides detector data readout, control, and triggering.
-It supports up to 28 input electrical links (at 400Mbit/s, 600Mbit/s or 1.2 Gbit/s) and 3 output (and 2 input) optical links (for sPHENIX, all multimode transceivers, 2 VTRx and 1 VTTx) for a total bandwidth of 10 Gbit/s.
+It supports up to 28 input electrical links (at 400Mbit/s, 600Mbit/s or 1.2 Gbit/s) and 3 output (and 2 input) optical links for a total bandwidth of 10 Gbit/s.
 The board is based on Commercial Off–the-Shelf (COTS) components as well as custom-made components to drive the optical links, the so-called GBT chip set, developed by CERN.

 Detailed technical specifications of the Readout Unit for the ALICE ITS Upgrade, including technical drawings, characterization procedures and results can be found at the following link: https://indico.cern.ch/event/698929/.